ksommerdorf/FinalProject/README.md

 - Questions interested in answering with data
     * Is the average listing price still rising?
 Current status suggest the housing market cycle as present may last for several years.
+## Outline
+    * Finding our different CSV's from across the internet starting with Realtor.com.
+    * Looked for additional features to compare to median listing price.
+Features included violent crime rate, number of schools, parks, and 30 year fixed rate.
+    * Combining all CSV's into one main database through both SQL and Pandas joins.
+    * Dropping NA's and changing Data time format.
+    * Make sure join where correct by cleaning data to fit.
+    * Duplicate rows and columns were a problem at first until cleaned in Python.
+    * Adding conditional up or down column to capture if a median listing price had increased or decreased month over month.
+Converted to 1 or 0 for graphing
+    * Balanced random forest classifier to see accuracy
 ## Machine Learnining Model
 - Takes in joined data from datasets
     * model type